hrdk108/hsbot/README.md

 ## Analysis

-There are multiples methods are available to analyze user's activities.
+There are multiples APIs are available to analyze user's activities.
 You can use following methods.

 * __hsBot.getUserAnalysis(userId)__